Birkenstock Fitting Guide – Find Your Size

 |43||9||12 – 12.5|

-Birkenstock offers two width fitting variants and these are Narrow Fit and Regular Fit.
+Birkenstock offers two different width fittings – Narrow Fit and Regular Fit (closer to wide fit).
 While this may seem fairly straightforward, the naming of these fittings is actually a very common source of problems for online shoppers.
 Here is our advice based on years of experience selling the brand in our stores.

 Regular Fit: this width fitting is best suited to a wider foot or those who prefer a little more room on the footbed.
 Regular Fit is the more popular fitting for Men, but it is well worth noting that many of the iconic Birkenstock styles are unisex including Arizona.